*This post may contain affiliate links. Please read the full disclosure here.

 Meat

 You can go without this if you are feeling like having a vegetarian week.
 But if you do buy your choice of meat, make sure you only buy how much you will use.
-I sometimes overdo this and we end up having more meat than we need, and I am not a big fan of freezing meat to use later.
-Have a meal plan if it helps and adjust your quantity accordingly.
+But if you do buy more than you need, you can always freeze them.

 Meal ideas- From roast, grills, curries or burgers.